Still I Go

 to see the cherry blossoms

-My “Still I Go sequence appears in this 2022 book by Kaye Linden, 35 Tips for Writing Your Memoir in Short Stories, available on Amazon.
+My “Still I Go sequence also appeared in this 2022 book by Kaye Linden, 35 Tips for Writing Your Memoir in Short Stories, available on Amazon.